 Line 4.
 Enter other job-related expenses not listed on any other line of this form.
 Include expenses for business gifts, education (tuition and books), home office, trade publications, etc. For details, including limits, see Pub.
 463 and Pub.
-529. Do not include on line 4 any tuition and fees you deducted on Form 1040, line 26, or any educator expenses you deducted on Form 1040, line 23.
+529. Do not include on line 4 any educator expenses you deducted on Form 1040, line 23, or any tuition and fees you deducted on Form 1040, line 27.